reddy-lab-code-research/MuST-CoST/README.md

 Code and data for AAAI 2022 paper "Multilingual Code Snippets Training for Program Translation"

 ## Code
-The code is adapted from https://github.com/facebookresearch/CodeGen
+The code is adapted from https://github.com/facebookresearch/CodeGen.
+Please refer to this repo for setting up the environment.

 ### Data Preprocessing
 Unzip the CoST_data.zip